Winter Birding in Izumi

 Izumi: Access and Accommodation

-Kyūshū is well-served for air-travellers, with airports at Fukuoka, Kumamoto and Kagoshima, with regular flights from several of Japan’s major cities.
+Kyūshū is well-served for air-travellers, with main airports at Fukuoka, Kumamoto and Kagoshima, with regular flights from several of Japan’s major cities.
 From Tōkyō’s Haneda Airport, for example, it takes just two hours to Kagoshima Airport.
 Shinkansen (bullet trains) run between Kagoshima City and Fukuoka City, stopping on the way at Izumi and Kumamoto.
-Izumi is a mere 25 min from Kagoshima, 30 mins from Kumamoto and 1 hr 20 min from Fukuoka, with one train an hour stopping at Izumi Station.
-Izumi can also be accessed directly by Nangoku Kōtsū bus from Kagoshima Airport to Izumi Station in 75 minutes, and a bus operates between Izumi Station and the Crane Observation Centre in winter.
+Izumi is a mere 25 min from Kagoshima, 30 mins from Kumamoto and 1 hr 30 min from Fukuoka, with one or two trains an hour stopping at Izumi Station.
+Izumi can also be accessed directly by Nangoku Kōtsū bus from Kagoshima Airport to Izumi Station in 75 minutes, and a Crane Sightseeing Taxi system operates between Izumi Station and the Crane Observation Centre in winter.
 Many visitors will opt to rent a car at one of the airports to have complete flexibility of travel.

 There are several hotels in Izumi City and various minshuku and other forms of accommodation.
 Tsurumitei, the family-run minshuku situated right beside the Crane Observation Centre, is perhaps the most famous, but Hotel Wing International Izumi, a simple business hotel with simple hearty breakfast fare, situated conveniently less than five minutes walk from Izumi Station, is also popular.
 Hotel Sengokutei, located beside Rt 328 and within walking distance of the museum at Crane Park Izumi is rather more spacious and luxurious with excellent food, though of course in a higher price bracket.